The first Mapalo graduate to enter university is now a Northrise student!

 Northrise Graduate opens Mapalo Academy

-The state of entrenched material, social and spiritual poverty moved Pastor Emil Mukuka, a Northrise University graduate, to establish a community school in Mapalo compound.
+The state of physical, social, and spiritual poverty moved Pastor Emil Mukuka, a Northrise University graduate, to establish a community school in Mapalo compound.
 Since inception, Mapalo Morning Glow Academy has worked with the local community to encourage parents and guardians to send their children to school.
 Mapalo focuses on a long-term holistic poverty alleviation strategy.
 Therefore, the academy fundraises to subsidize fees and a feeding program.
 Most of all, Mapalo provides spiritual guidance for the pupils.
 Brian Musentekwa, now an NU first year student, is a testimony of God’s blessing the interventional efforts of Mapalo Morning Glow Academy.

 7 Year Old Brian attends Mapalo Morning Glow Academy